ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Acknowledgments
 {: numbered="false"}

-This design is based on a design for oblivious DoH, described in
+This design is based on a design for Oblivious DoH, described in
 {{?ODOH=I-D.pauly-dprive-oblivious-doh}}.
 David Benjamin and Eric Rescorla made technical contributions.